 The government and the PDGE had an absolute monopoly of national media, leaving opposition political parties with no means to disseminate their message.
 The PDGE received hourly radio and television coverage before and during the campaign period while opposition parties received almost none.
 The PDGE was also able to cover the city in campaign posters and gave away smart phones, promotional clothing, and even cars at campaign events.

 Political Parties and Political Participation: The PDGE ruled through a complex network of family, clan, and ethnic relationships.
-Public sector employees were pressured to join the PDGE and to agree to garnishment of their salaries to fund PDGE activities.
-The party’s near monopoly on power, funding, and access to national media hampered the independent opposition parties–the CPDS, Popular Union of Equatorial Guinea, Popular Action for Equatorial Guinea, and the CI.
+Public-sector employees were pressured to join the PDGE and to agree to garnishment of their salaries to fund PDGE activities.
+The party’s near monopoly on power, funding, and access to national media hampered independent opposition parties CPDS and CI.
+The majority of parties joined the PDGE coalition as part of the “aligned opposition.”

 Political parties could receive both private and public funding but were not required to disclose the amount of private funding.
 In advance of the 2016 presidential elections, only the PDGE received public funding, and the amount was not publicly disclosed.

-The government subjected opposition members to arbitrary arrest and harassment before and after the elections.
+The government subjected opposition members to arbitrary arrest and harassment before and after the legislative and presidential elections.

 Opposition members reported discrimination in hiring, job retention, and obtaining scholarships and business licenses.
 They also claimed the government pressured foreign companies not to hire opposition members.
 Businesses that employed citizens with ties to families, individuals, parties, or groups out of favor with the government reportedly were selectively forced to dismiss those employees or face reprisals.